octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 $$
 \text{Fees} = S_v - S_a
 $$
 That means **a sender actually chooses the fees given to the miner**.
 The more he gives, the faster the transaction is included in a block.
-Yes, in case you wonder, a transaction could actually have zero fees, but it could take months or years to be included in a block (or never).
+Yes, in case you wonder, a transaction could actually have zero fees, but it could take months or years to be included in a block (if never).

 The block reward is sent through a special transaction called a "_Coinbase Transaction_" directly to the miner.
+It's always the first transaction of a validated ("*mined*") block.

 To get these two rewards, a miner basically plays a lottery, a game of chance.

-This game is to find a binary number lesser than a target (called "_Target_") with a specific cryptographic function (_SHA256_).
-It is a **hash function**.
+This game is to find a binary number lesser than a target (called "_Target_") with the specific hash function _SHA256_.
 The fact is a miner can't guess in advance the result of this function.
-He must try values.
+He **must** try values (by [*Brute Force*](https://en.wikipedia.org/wiki/Brute-force_attack)).
+He must *hash* the previous block header (twice) with the number of the attempt called the "*nounce*".

 The more a miner tries values (the more he has lottery tickets), the more he uses energy to make his computers work.
-For each try, the miner increase a counter, which is included in the function.

 When a miner finds a number that is valid, he finally finds a valid block.
-His node tells to the network its discovery with the final count of attempts.
+His node tells to the network its discovery with the final nounce (so anyone can verify!).

 If two miners find a valid number, then two valid blocks are possible.
 The winner is the one adding his block to the chain with the most of _work_ done (we also say "_the longest chain_").